akshaysmin/autowhatsapp/README.md

 This opens whatsapp web website.
 Scan the QR code using your whatsapp, then click to view status list.
 Now press Enter in the terminal as prompted to record status info on the file "status_log.dat"

-## for people who want to work on this:
+## For people who want to work on this:
 autowhatsapp.py and status_log.py are main files.
 Others are parts of their code. geckodriver.exe is neccessary